 - Prepare buttermilk biscuits as instructed on the packaging.
 Allow the biscuits to cool 10 minutes before assembling.

 - Stir the strawberries and 1/4 cup sugar together in a large bowl.
 Cover and set in the refrigerator until ready to use.

 - Beat the heavy cream, 4 tablespoons granulated sugar, and vanilla extract with a mixer on medium-high speed until peaks form.
 This should be around 3 minutes.

 - Slice the biscuits into halves and layer with the strawberries and whipped cream.

 - Cherry Pie: The phrase may be “As American as apple pie,” but we think cherry pie fits the All-American description just as well!
-For this, you’ll need 4 cups fresh or frozen tart cherries, 1 cup of granulated sugar, 4 T cornstarch, and 2 pre-made pie crusts (I like the ones from Trader Joe’s).
-Place cherries in medium saucepan and place over heat and cover.
-After the cherries lose a good amount of juice, remove from heat.
+For this, you’ll need 4 cups of fresh or frozen tart cherries, 1 cup of granulated sugar, 4 T cornstarch, and 2 pre-made pie crusts (I like the ones from Trader Joe’s).
+Place cherries in a medium saucepan and place over heat and cover.
+After the cherries lose a good amount of juice, remove them from heat.
 Add the sugar and cornstarch into the hot cherries and mix well.
 Return to the stove and cook on low until thickened, stirring often.
 Remove from the heat and let cool.
-Pour into the pie crust in a 9 inch round pan.
-Dot with butter.
+Pour into the pie crust in a 9 inch round pan—dot with butter.
 Moisten the edge of the lower crust.
 Place top crust on and flute the edges.
-Make a slit in the middle of the crust for steam to escape and sprinkle with sugar.
-Bake for about 50 minutes.
+Make a slit in the middle of the crust for steam to escape and sprinkle with sugar—Bake for about 50 minutes.
 Serve with vanilla ice cream!